forsbergplustwo/rails-react-polaris-inertiajs-prototype/README.md

 # README

-This is a prototype Rails 6.0 application which uses Inertia.js to work with React and Shopify Polaris Suprisingly, I quite like it!
+This is a prototype Rails 6.0 application which uses Inertia.js to work with React and Shopify Polaris.

+Suprisingly, I quite like it!
 [Inertia.js](https://inertiajs.com/who-is-it-for) really does become the glue between rails and react in a simple and understandable way.

 To install: